herraa1/msx-joyblue-v2/README.md

 Connect Bluetooth controllers to [MSX computers](https://www.msx.org/wiki/)

-> [!WARNING]
-> This is a work in progress project.
->
-> An adapter based on PCB v2 Build2 has been successfully built and tested using the bluepad32 firmware!
->
-> Adapter v2 Build2b has NOT yet been build, but changes only silkscreen
->
-> The proposed acrylic enclosure has NOT yet been tested!
-It will require adjustments on the joystick holes due to a change in the strain relief elements.
->

 ## Introduction

 The msx-joyblue is an adapter that allows connecting Bluetooth controllers to [MSX General Purpose I/O Interfaces](https://www.msx.org/wiki/General_Purpose_port) (aka joystick ports).